3DGI/tyler/README.md

 ### Exporting 3D Tiles

 An example command for generating 3D Tiles.
-The agrument details are explained in the text below.
+The argument details are explained in the text below.

 ```shell
 tyler \